Tecsmith/arduino-fan-control/README.md

 The AMC6821 is an intelligent temperature monitor and pulse-width modulation (PWM) fan controller.
 It is designed for noise-sensitive or power-sensitive applications that require active system cooling.
 Using a low-frequency or a high-frequency PWM signal, this device can simultaneously drive a fan, monitor remote sensor diode temperatures, and measure and control the fan speed so that it operates with minimal acoustic noise at the lowest possible speed.

-The AMC6821 has three fan control modes: *Auto Temperature-Fan* mode, *Software-RPM* mode, and *Software-DCY* mode.
+The AMC6821 has four fan control modes: *Auto Temperature-Fan* mode, *Software-RPM* mode, *Software-DCY* mode, and *Maximum fast-speed calculated control* mode.
 Each mode controls the fan speed by changing the duty cycle of a PWM output.

 - <u>**Auto Temperature-Fan**</u> mode is an intelligent, closed-loop control that optimizes fan speed according to user-defined parameters.
 This mode allows the AMC6821 to run as a stand-alone device without CPU intervention; the fan can continue to be controlled (based on temperature measurements) even if the CPU or system locks up.

 - <u>**Software-RPM**</u> mode is a second closed-loop control.
 In this mode, the AMC6821 adjusts the PWM output to maintain a consistent fan speed at a user-specified target value; that is, the device functions as a fan speed regulator.
 Software-RPM mode can also be used to allow the AMC6821 to operate as a stand-alone device.

-- <u>**Software-DCY**</u> is the third mode and is open-loop.
+- <u>**Software-DCY**</u> mode is the third mode and is open-loop.
 In Software-DCY mode, the PWM duty cycle is set directly by the value written to the device.

+- <u>**Maximum fast-speed calculated control**</u> mode.

 The AMC6821 also has a programmable `SMBALERT` output to indicate error conditions and a dedicated `FAN-FAULT` output to indicate fan failure.
 The `THERM` pin is a fail-safe output for over-temperature conditions that can be used to throttle a CPU clock.
 Additionally, the `OVR` pin indicates the over-temperature limit as well.
 All of the alarm thresholds are set through the device registers.
 The AMC6821 is available in a QSOP-16 package.